On the Stanley length of monomial ideals: Introduction

 Let $I_j=(u_1,u_2,\ldots,u_j)$ for all $1\leq j\leq m$.
 In Theorem \ref{popo}, we prove that if $\slength(I_j)=j$, for all $1\leq j\leq m$, then $I$ has linear quotients, given by the ordering $u_1 \leqslant u_2 \leqslant \cdots \leqslant u_m$.
 In Proposition \ref{p41}, we prove that if $\slength(I)=|G(I)|\leq 3$, then $I$ has linear quotients.
 Moreover, this is the best result possible, in the sense that there are monomial ideals with $\slength(I)=|G(I)|=4$ which have no linear quotients; see Example \ref{ex1}.
 Also, in Proposition \ref{p42}, we show that if $I$ is a monomial ideal in two variables with $\slength(I)=|G(I)|$, then $I$ has linear quotients.

 In Remark \ref{o44}, we note the fact that a Stanley decomposition of minimal length is not necessarily of maximal depth.
-It would be of interest to study the Stanley decomposition of minimal length which give, in the same time, the Stanley depth.
-However, this is beyond the scope of our paper.
+Finally, in Theorem \ref{t5}, we give an upper bound for the Stanley length of a squarefree monomial complete intersection, which depends on the number of minimal monomial generators.
+See also Example \ref{ext5}.